Treadmill Maintenance Tips

 Wear Proper Footwear

-Your bike may need help with problems even if you take good care of it.
-Here are some usual issues and easy ways to fix them:
+Your treadmill may still need help even if you take great care of it.
+Here are some issues which are ignored by the human, follow them and fix the problems

 Treadmill Belt Slipping